-Recently, Rachael taught me to make her Chinese Smashed Cucumbers marinated in a delightful little sauce that takes a simple cucumber to a whole new level of deliciousness.
-This recipe is extremely easy to make and pairs perfectly with fish, beef, lamb, or your favorite poultry recipe.
+Recently, Rachel taught me to make her Chinese Smashed Cucumbers marinated in a delightful little sauce that takes a simple cucumber to a whole new level.
+This recipe is easy to make and pairs perfectly with fish, beef, lamb, or your favorite poultry recipe.
 What I find most intriguing about this recipe is the technique of smashing the cucumbers to enhance flavor and soften the meat.
-This creates a uniquely delicious salad or side dish that is perfect for lunch, dinner, or appetizer.
+This approach creates a uniquely delicious salad or side dish perfect for lunch, dinner, or appetizer.

 Share this Post